rikonaka/pistol-rs/README.md

 The library must be run as root (Linux, *BSD), the `stable` version of rust is recommended.

 Every codes was written and checked by humans.
+I use AI, but I do not trust AI.

 nmap db version: 7.97